artdecocode/fpj/documentary/index.md

 %NPM: fpj%

-`fpj` Resolves The Location Of The Package.Json File By Traversing The File System Up Starting From Given Path.
+`fpj` Resolves The Location Of The Package.Json File For The Given Dependency By Traversing The File System Up Starting From Given Path.

 ```sh
 yarn add -E fpj